-The seminar on mine tailings safety in the UNECE region and beyond will take place as an online event on 1 December 2020 from 9:30 – 12:30 CET, with English and Russian interpretation, via the web conferencing platform “KUDO”.
+The seminar on mine tailings safety in the UNECE region and beyond took place as an online event on 1 December 2020 from 9:30 – 12:30 CET, with English and Russian interpretation, via the web conferencing platform “KUDO”.
 Only registered participants can join the meeting.
 Please register for the event here: https://indico.un.org/event/35252 before 30 November 2020.

 The seminar is organized as an accompanying event of the eleventh meeting of the Conference of the Parties of the UNECE Convention on the Transboundary Effects of Industrial Accidents (COP-11, Geneva and online, 7-9 December 2020).This online seminar aims to strengthen mine tailings safety and provide support to countries in the implementation of the UNECE Industrial Accidents Convention, by increasing awareness of the Convention’s role and collecting input for its future work on mine tailings.
 It aims to build on the global debate on mineral resource governance and sustainable infrastructure, focusing on support for operational and implementation activities as well as legal instruments and existing tools and guidance.